MattPahuta/single-page-design-portfolio/README.md

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

+I haven't used figure and figcaption elements much outside of tutorials, but the skills grid elements of this site seemed like a good use case to put into action...

 To see how you can add code snippets, see below:

 ```html